Benjination/Project-99-Maps/README.md

 To add a new zone:

-1. Create a new HTML file in `Fashion/HTML/`
+1. Create a new HTML file in `Fashion/AntonicaHTML/` or `Fashion/HTML/`
-2. Create a corresponding data file in `Function/Data/data-zonename.js`
+2. Create a corresponding data file in `Function/DataJS/AntonicaJS/` or `Function/DataJS/OdusJS/` using `export const zoneData` format
-3. Add zone image to `Images/Odus/`
+3. Add zone image to `Images/Antonica/` or `Images/Odus/`
+4. Use builder mode (`?builder=true`) to position location pins
-4. Update navigation links in existing zone pages
+5. Update navigation buttons in adjacent zone data files
-5. Update the main `index.html` if adding a new region
+6. Update the main `index.html` navigation menu

 ## Project 1999